nv-morpheus/Morpheus/examples/root_cause_analysis/README.md

 +------------------------+---------+--------+

 ```
+> **Note**: If this is not present in the output, check the Triton log for any error messages related to loading the model.

 #### ONNX->TensorRT Model Conversion

-To achieve optimized inference performance, Triton Inference Server provides option to convert our ONNX model to TensorRT.
+To achieve optimized inference performance, Triton Inference Server provides an option to convert our ONNX model to TensorRT.
 Simply add the following to the end of your `config.pbtxt`:
 ```
 dynamic_batching {
   preferred_batch_size: [ 1, 4, 8, 16, 32 ]